+1 (604) 294-0409 2544 Douglas Road, Unit 106, Burnaby, BC V5C 5B4 info@vancouverstairs.com BC Code · Engineer-stamped

 Can a floating stair work in a 1920s Kitsilano home?

 It depends on the wall and floor structure.
 Many Kitsilano homes have balloon framing or minimal headers that need reinforcement before a cantilevered or wall-supported stair is viable.
-We review the structure early to avoid surprises.
+We review the structure early — before drawings are finalized — to avoid surprises on site.

 Will a new stair require a permit in Vancouver?